Notch Notch

 • A monthly RFX license can be purchased at any time to access 0.9.23 Pro features or export blocks.

-• We’ll provide technical support for 0.9.23 on all plans until the end of 2025.
-By then, 1.0 will be Gold and we expect the vast majority of new projects to start on 1.0.
-However, from 2026 onwards, show-critical technical support for 0.9.23 will be available for RFX and Playback holders only.
+• We’ll provide technical support for 0.9.23 on all plans for 6 months after 1.0 has gone Gold.
+By then we expect the vast majority of new projects to start on 1.0.
+However, at that point (6 months after 1.0 Gold), show-critical technical support for 0.9.23 will be available for RFX and Playback holders only.

 • We don’t expect to release any more public builds of 0.9.23 after June 2025, but we’ll endeavour to support show-critical issues - including via builds where necessary - based on a reasonable efforts basis.